Today's Friday • 10 mins read

 It is a little gem of a book written by Eline Snel, an MBSR trainer who runs the Academy for Mindful Teaching in the Netherlands: Sitting Still Like a Frog: Mindfulness Exercises for Kids.
 It has simple mindfulness exercises to help your child between the ages of 5-12 deal with anxiety, improve concentration, and handle difficult emotions.

-On the plus side, it includes a 60-minute audio CD of guided exercises read by Myla Kabat-Zinn, a professor emeritus of medicine and the creator of the Stress Reduction Clinic and the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School.
+It also includes a 60-minute guided exercise audio read by Myla Kabat-Zinn, a professor emeritus of medicine and the creator of the Stress Reduction Clinic and the Center for Mindfulness in Medicine.

 Final Words